NSHipster/articles/2015-10-05-guard-and-defer.md

 title: guard & defer
 author: Mattt & Nate Cook
 authors:
   - Nate Cook
   - Mattt
 category: Swift
 excerpt: >
   Swift 2.0 introduced two new control statements that aimed to simplify and streamline the programs we write.
   While the former by its nature makes our code more linear, the latter does the opposite by delaying execution of its contents.
 revisions:
-    "2015-10-05": First Publication
+  "2015-10-05": Original publication
   "2018-08-01": Updated for Swift 4.2
 status:
   swift: 4.2
   reviewed: August 1, 2018
 ---

 > "We should do (as wise programmers aware of our limitations)